gracee-chen/AC215_StyleMe/docs/Application design doc.md

-# Application Architecture
+# Solution Architecture

-## Overall Architecture
+## System Overview

-StyleMe 9.0 is a containerized microservices system with four specialized services (ingestion, preprocessing, training, and inference) connected via Docker networking.
-The system processes fashion images through a pipeline that includes data collection, cleaning, model training, and real-time recommendation generation using FAISS-based similarity search.
+StyleMe 9.0 is a containerized microservices system with four services
+(ingestion, preprocessing, training, and inference) connected via a Docker network and runnable independently or as a full pipeline with Docker Compose.

 <img src="https://github.com/user-attachments/assets/f5d10522-d1d4-4e97-a48a-c5fdbc533687" alt="Application architecture overview" style="width: 100%; max-width: 800px;" />

-**Application Architecture Overview**: This diagram illustrates the high-level solution architecture, showing how the four microservices interact within the containerized environment.
-Each service handles a specific stage of the fashion recommendation pipeline, emphasizing modularity and scalability.
+**Application Architecture Overview**: This diagram illustrates the high-level solution architecture of StyleMe, showing how the four microservices (ingestion, preprocessing, training, and inference) interact within the containerized environment.
+The architecture demonstrates the separation of concerns, with each service handling a specific stage of the fashion recommendation pipeline.
+The design emphasizes modularity and scalability, allowing services to be developed, deployed, and scaled independently while maintaining seamless communication through Docker networking.

-### Data Flow
+## Data Flow
-Source data (~13k product images + JSON) resides in Google Cloud Storage (GCS) and is transformed into triplet datasets for model training.
-After training, the system generates 512-D normalized embeddings for catalog and user wardrobe items and persists them in FAISS indexes for fast similarity search.
+Source data (~13k product images + JSON) resides in Google Cloud Storage (GCS)
+and is transformed into triplet datasets for model training.
+After training,
+the system generates 512-D normalized embeddings for catalog and user wardrobe items and persists them in FAISS indexes for fast similarity search.

-### Recommendation Flow
+## Recommendation Flow
 For a query item, the inference service embeds the image and first searches the user's wardrobe FAISS index.
 If no result exceeds a 0.7 similarity threshold (or no candidates exist), it falls back to the global catalog FAISS index.
 Responses include product metadata (title, brand, price, URL) and apply category-diversity filtering; optional filters (e.g., gender) can be applied as needed.

-## User Interface
+## Frontend Experience

-A mobile-first SPA built with React, TypeScript, Vite, Tailwind CSS, and Radix UI provides a comprehensive fashion styling experience.
-The frontend communicates with preprocessing and inference endpoints over HTTPS to upload images, trigger indexing, and fetch recommendations, implementing clear loading/empty/error states and accessible UI patterns.
+A mobile-first SPA built with React, TypeScript, Vite, Tailwind CSS, and Radix UI provides onboarding, a home dashboard with Add Item, a wardrobe-by-category view, item details with *Complete the Look*, and a recommendations screen.
+The frontend communicates with preprocessing and inference endpoints over HTTPS to upload images, trigger indexing, and fetch recommendations, and implements clear loading/empty/error states and accessible UI patterns.

-### Key Screens
+### Screenshots

+The following screenshots demonstrate the key screens and user experience of the StyleMe application:

 <table>
 <tr>